 “It is often said, but perhaps not fully appreciated, that behind each statistic is a human story.
 For me, amplifying the voices of those who are all too often invisible has been the driving force behind my many years of campaigning.”

-Here are some further resources on the topic of anti-racism, structural racism, and civil rights:
+For further resources on the topic of anti-racism, structural racism, and civil rights:

-Stop Hate UK: This organization works to tackle hate crimes and discrimination, to encourage the reporting of such crimes, and to support the individuals and communities it affects.
+Stop Hate UK: This organization works to tackle hate crimes and discrimination.
+To encourage the reporting of such crimes, and to support the individuals and communities it affects.
 They work to improve the way hate crimes are handled and also provide an outlet for people who want to report a hate crime but don’t want to go to the police.
 They have a helpline available 24/7 and also added learning disability hate crime and LGBTQ hate crime branches.

-Liberty: A group of campaigners, lawyers and policy experts, this group is an independent membership organization that challenges injustice and works to make sure everyone in the UK is treated fairly.
+Liberty: A group of campaigners, lawyers and policy experts.
+This group is an independent membership organization that challenges injustice and works to make sure everyone in the UK is treated fairly.

 Black minds matter UK: Doreen Lawrence highlights the importance of mental health, and the prevalence of mental health struggles within the black community.
 BMM UK connects black individuals and families with free mental health services, while also trying to make mental health topics more relevant and accessible for black people in the UK.
 For those not seeking help at this time, they also are accepting donations and volunteers at all times.

-BAME Recruitment: This diversity and inclusion consultancy firm takes a unique approach to working with organizations in an effort to create diverse hiring practices that address imbalances within the system.
+BAME Recruitment: This diversity and inclusion consultancy firm takes a unique approach to working with organizations.
+In an effort to create diverse hiring practices that address imbalances within the system.
 They work with private, public, and third sector on ways to attract and retain staff from BAME, LGBTQ, female leaders, disability, and other diverse backgrounds.